-Overall, the scheme worked well for that Graziers Association whose stocking practice already met the scheme requirements.
+Overall, the scheme worked well for those Graziers Associations whose stocking practices already meet the scheme requirements.

-In discussions concerning Glastir Advanced the disadvantage of further stocking reductions was considered to outweigh the benefits of the advanced capital payments.
+In discussions concerning Glastir Advanced, the disadvantage of further stocking reductions was considered to outweigh the benefits of the advanced capital payments.
 The dichotomy being that capital payment would enable scrub control whilst further reducing grazing pressure providing a better opportunity for scrub to reestablish.
-This highlights the disconnect between the Pillar 1 (BPS) and the Pillar 2 (Glastir) scheme outcomes.
+This highlights the disconnect between the Pillar 1 (BPS) and the Pillar 2 (Glastir) schemes.